jt14den/better-research-software/episodes/06-code-correctness.md

 Tests also document the intended behaviour of our code for other developers and mean that we can experiment with changes to our code knowing that our tests will let us know if we break any existing functionality.
-In other words, software testing supports the FAIR software principles by making our code more **accessible** and **reusable**.
+In other words, software testing supports the [FAIR software principles][fair-principles-research-software] by making our code more **accessible** and
+**reusable**.